tNhanDerivative/myDocs/C++/CMAKE/Variable.md

 - `file()`: được sử dụng để thêm source file vào project. `GLOB` (hoặc `GLOB_RECURSE`) sẽ được sử dụng để tạo một danh sách các file thỏa mãn expression được khai báo (ví dụ: `src/*.cpp`) và thêm chúng vào biến SOURCE.

 - `add_executable()`: sử dụng biến `SOURCE` thay vì việc sử dụng tham chiếu cụ thể của từng source file để build một chương trình executable là `testStudent`.

+# String and list of string
+a) Use quotes for the arguments that contain file paths (like the first argument containing the executable itself).
+Reasoning: It could contain spaces and could be reinterpreted as separate arguments to the COMMAND call

+b) See above, works also if the variable set() did include quotes.
+Use quotes only if you want to concatenate something into a single parameter to be passed to executable that is called.

+Reasoning: A variable could contain a list of parameters which - when using quotes - won't be correctly extracted (semicolons instead of spaces)